hsgweon/pipits/README.md

         to species.
     2.  “phylotype abundance table”, an OTU is defined as a cluster of sequences binned into the same taxonomic assignments.
+8. If you have memory issues, try increasing the maximum memory with "--Xmx".
+For example, "--Xmx 4G".

 4. Options